A Cold Tracer in a Hot Bath: In and Out of Equilibrium

 which is valid away from $\br = \br' = 0$.
 An effective temperature for the particle at $\mathbf{m}$ can be defined by extending the average in Eq.~\eqref{eq:TeffDef} to include the $2d$ nearest-neighbors of $\mathbf{m}$.
 Rewriting Eq. \eqref{eq:gradflucs} in terms of the microscopic coordinates, we find the temperature suppression to decay as

 Setting $n = d = 1$ recovers the exact result of Eq. \eqref{eq:1dTeff} for large $m$.
-In Fig. \ref{fig:fkm}c, we verify the $n=1, d=2$ prediction against numerical results for $N = 400^2$ lattice particles.
+In Fig.~\ref{fig:fkm}(c), we verify the $n=1, d=2$ prediction against numerical results for $N = 400^2$ lattice particles.
 We conclude that, for a $d$-dimensional lattice, the effect of the cold tracer is long-ranged and decays as $m^{-2d}$.
+We note that this exponent differs from the $2-d$ exponent associated with the Green's function of the Laplacian in Eq.~\eqref{eq:fieldtheory}.
+It is also not a solution to the heat equation since $\nabla^2 T(\mathbf{m})\neq 0$.
+We finally stress that it is nonequilibrium in nature, since applying a localized potential to overstretch an equilibrium lattice has only a short-ranged effect~\cite{si}.

-\paragraph{Conclusion.} In this Letter, we have developed a theoretical framework to account for the dynamics of a zero-temperature, overdamped tracer in a bath of Brownian particles.
-This framework bridges the effective equilibrium dynamics that emerge in the limit of large bath density to the active dynamics of the tracer that result from interactions with a finite number of hot particles.
-To characterize the active regime, we demonstrated analytically and numerically that the tracer exhibits ratchet currents, entropy production, and a non-Boltzmann steady state.
-Extending our analysis to gel-like configurations, in which the bath particles have the connectivity of a lattice, we found that the tracer drives the entire bath out of equilibrium through a long-ranged damping of fluctuations.
+\paragraph{Conclusion.} In this Letter, we have developed a theoretical framework for the dynamics of a zero-temperature tracer in a bath of Brownian particles.
+This framework first reveals an effective equilibrium regime for the tracer at large bath density.
+Then, it shows how the tracer's steady state first departs its Boltzmann limit as the bath density decreases, before its dynamics becomes fully active and irreversible.

-A potential experimental application of our results concerns so-called ``active enzymes", such as urease, which are driven out of equilibrium by a chemical potential difference between their substrates and products~\cite{ghosh2021}.
-Such particles, ubiquitous in the cellular environment, have been shown to exhibit enhanced Brownian fluctuations~\cite{muddana2010substrate, sengupta2013enzyme} and to furthermore enhance the diffusivity of passive particles~\cite{dey2015micromotors, zhao2017enhanced}.
+A possible experimental application of our results concerns ``active enzymes", such as urease, which are driven out of equilibrium by a chemical potential difference between their substrates and products~\cite{ghosh2021}.
+Such particles, ubiquitous in the cellular environment, have been shown to exhibit enhanced Brownian fluctuations~\cite{muddana2010substrate, sengupta2013enzyme} and to enhance the diffusivity of nearby passive colloids~\cite{dey2015micromotors, zhao2017enhanced}.
 Our results predict that a passive tracer in a solution of such enzymes---either in vitro or in the cytosol---will rectify their fluctuations into a persistent motion, displaying a rich non-equilibrium dynamics.

+When the environment is gel-like, so that bath particles have the connectivity of a lattice, we found that the tracer drives the entire bath out of equilibrium through a long-ranged damping of fluctuations.
+Experimentally, our results could be tested in soft active solids, where the persistence of the active components can be controlled by their shapes~\cite{baconnier2022selective}, or in colloid crystals interacting with light-controlled bacteria~\cite{massana2024multiple}.
+They could also prove relevant for active gels~\cite{mizuno2007nonequilibrium,wilhelm2008out}, where inserting passive probes into the cytoskeletal network could lead to long-ranged damping of the active fluctuations.